 With six months to go until the first of the accessibility regulations’ deadlines, I’ve been thinking about how different publishing models could affect UK universities’ preparations and ambitions for accessible web content.
 In this post, I cover the facts of the regulations, the risks of decentralised publishing, content debt and an idea for a transformative approach to accessible content.

-Learning a blogging platform outside the WordPress domain has been on my mind for a while.
-I’ve been working with WordPress sites as an author, editor or general maintenance man, for ten years now and I felt it was time to expand my horizons.
-So, I researched static site generators and settled on Hugo as a new platform to learn.
-Aside from learning a new technology, another reason for moving the blog to a static site generator is that my WordPress sites just seem so slow these days, despite optimising and aggressively caching where I can.
+Learning a blogging platform outside the Wordpress domain has been on my mind for a while.
+I’ve been working with Wordpress sites as an author, editor or general maintenance man, for ten years now and I felt it was time to expand my horizons.
+I researched static site generators and settled on Hugo as a new platform to learn.
+Aside from learning a new technology, another reason for moving the blog to a static site generator is that my Wordpress sites just seem so slow these days, despite optimising and aggressively caching where I can.